zarf-dev/proposals/2-deprecate-big-bang/README.md

 ##### Unit tests

 There must be unit tests to ensure the command generates the expected Zarf package.
 These tests must be run with and without values files to confirm the generated package reflects the requested Big Bang release.

-##### e2e tests

-The end to end test of the Big Bang extension should ensure that a zarf.yaml file generated with the latest release of Big Bang deploys successfully.
-This test should run nightly on main and not run on pull requests (PRs).
-This way developers will not be affected by workflows flaking from downtime on registry1.

-### Graduation Criteria

-- Alpha, the command will exist in Zarf, but will not be documented.
-This will be pre-v1.
-- GA, feedback has been gathered and breaking changes are not anticipated.
-GA should be reached before or simultaneously with v1.

 ### Upgrade / Downgrade Strategy